Yard Act

-Yard Act are a British rock band from Leeds, West Yorkshire, composed of James Smith (vocals, lyrics), Ryan Needham (bass), Sam Shipstone (guitar) and Jay Russell (drums).
-Their debut album, The Overload, was released on 21 January 2022 and debuted at No. 2 on the UK Albums Chart.
-They released their second album, Where's My Utopia?, on 1 March 2024.
+Yard Act are an English post-punk band from Leeds, West Yorkshire, formed in 2019.
+The band consists of James Smith (vocals, lyrics), Ryan Needham (bass), Sam Shipstone (guitar) and Jay Russell (drums).

+The band's debut album, The Overload (2022), was released to widespread critical acclaim and debuted at No. 2 on the UK Albums Chart and was nominated for the Mercury Music Prize later that year.
+The band's second studio album, Where's My Utopia?
+(2024), expanded upon the band's musical palette and was produced by Gorillaz member Remi Kabaka Jr..
+The band's third album, You're Gonna Need a Little Music (2026), was written, recorded, and performed as a live band.

 History

 Prior to forming the band, vocalist James Smith and bassist Ryan Needham had both been members of other Leeds-based bands.
-Smith was a member of Post War Glamour Girls and Needham played in Menace Beach, two bands that released a split EP together in 2016.
+Smith was a member of Post War Glamour Girls, and Needham played in Menace Beach, two bands that released a split EP together in 2016.
 After the release of the EP, the pair began discussing forming a band together, a plan that eventually came to fruition in September 2019, when the pair moved into a house together in Meanwood.
 They soon recruited guitarist Sammy Robinson and drummer George Townend who played together in Treeboy & Arc.
-During this period, Robinson departed from the group, leading to the recruitment of Sam Shipstone.
+Robinson later departed from the group, leading to the recruitment of Sam Shipstone.
 Prior to the announcement of their debut album, the band had only released a total of four singles independently.
-These singles were then compiled onto an EP, titled Dark Days, released in 2021.
+These singles were then compiled onto an EP, titled Dark Days (2021).

-Their debut album The Overload was released on 21 January 2022.
+Their debut album, The Overload, was released on 21 January 2022.
 The group was "one to watch" in the BBC's Sound of 2022 shortlist.
 The group was also named one of Paste's "Best New Artists of 2021".
 On 1 July 2022, a re-recorded version of "100% Endurance" was released featuring a collaboration with Elton John.

 Their second album, Where's My Utopia?, was released on 1 March 2024.
+The group released the single "Redeemer" in May 2026 as a single for their third album, You're Gonna Need A Little Music, which was released on 17 July 2026.

 Musical style

 Critics have categorised the band's music as post-punk and indie rock, often making use of elements of 1970s Italo disco, '90s hip-hop and early 2000s indie rock.

-Their lyrics are often political, discussing opposition to topics including capitalism, gentrification and social class, told using "dark humour and cynical storytelling".
+Their lyrics are ranted not sung, and often political, discussing opposition to topics including capitalism, gentrification and social class, told using "dark humour and cynical storytelling".
 Their lyrics also take a surrealist style, such as on the song "Payday" from their first album.